-While these eggs are usually mistaken as Tobiko, especially those unfamiliar with fish roe, Masago’s color is less bright.
+Masago, often mistaken for Tobiko, is less vibrant in color and offers a milder flavor, making it a subtle addition to sushi dishes.
 They come in a red, orange, and red-orange shade but are paler than Tobiko.

 Tobiko and Masago are also differentiated through their size as Masago is smaller than Tobiko, and so is the sensation when you consume them.

 While tobiko provides a satisfying crunch when you bite onto them, Masago does not have any crunch to them.
 They are somewhat sandy than crunchy.
 These eggs are also slightly bitter.